Rabies in pets

 - the animal your pet was exposed to can’t be found and tested for rabies

-Confining your pet
+Confine your pet

 Your pet may be able to stay in your home during the confinement period if you can make sure it doesn’t come into contact with other animals and people.

 If your pet’s rabies vaccinations:

-Testing for rabies
+Test for rabies

-In most parts of Ontario, your cat or dog must be vaccinated for rabies as soon as it is 3 months old and must be kept up-to-date for its entire life.
+In Ontario, your cat, dog or ferret must be vaccinated for rabies as soon as it is 3 months old.
+Even indoors pets need to be vaccinated.

 You could be fined if your pet isn’t vaccinated for rabies.